mmilovanovic87/mmilovanovic87.github.io/_posts/2018-12-23-LinearRegression.md

     df = df.drop(['sex','smoker','region'], axis=1)
 ```

-In the table below we can recognize our new (One hot encoding) columns (which represent converted object categories)
+In the table below we can easily recognize our new (One hot encoding) columns.

 ```python
     df.head(10)